-To customize your theme, you can use your theme settings to change your storefront's colors, typography, and other stylistic features.
-However, if you wish to make changes to your storefront that are not options within your theme editor, you can do so by changing your theme's code.
+To customize your theme, use the theme settings to change your storefront's colours, typography, and other stylistic features.
+If you want to make changes to your storefront with options that are not within the theme editor, you can change the theme's code.
 Some of these changes may include:

 - Custom changes made by you, the merchant (such as by following tutorials to amend the theme).

 Step 1: Duplicate Your Theme

 Due to the far-reaching and potentially compromising nature of altering theme code-files, Shopify recommends duplicating your theme to create a backup copy before adding custom code.

 The backup gives you a chance to start again, if you need to.

 - Within your Shopify admin, go to Online Store > Themes.